-Great appreciation goes to His Eminence Metropolitan Nathanael for his blessing on TEAM W: That Every Ability May Worship Month and to Father John Rallis and Father John Kalomas for their support.
-We wish to thank Eleni Patos, Maria Kotsinis and Constantine Zografopoulos for their contributions to the TEAM W Month Workbook and for introducing TEAM W Month to Eastern Orthodox parishes.
+Great appreciation goes to His Eminence Metropolitan lakovos for his blessing on Inclusion Awareness Sunday, to His Grace Bishop Demetrios of Mokissos for his guidance and for reviewing this workbook, and to Father John Rallis and Father John Kalomas for their support.
+We wish to thank Eleni Patos, Maria Kotsinis and Constantine Zografopoulos for their contributions to the Inclusion Awareness Sunday Workbook and for introducing Inclusion Awareness Sunday to Eastern Orthodox parishes.

-The image of the icon on the cover and on the TEAM W Month prayer card is used compliments of the Blessed Isaac of Syria Skete, Boscobel, Wisconsin, www.skete.com.
+The image of the icon on the Inclusion Awareness Day prayer card is used compliments of the Blessed Isaac of Syria Skete, Boscobel, Wisconsin, www.skete.com.